OpenVisualCloud/Media-Transport-Library/README.md

 ## 3. Run ST2110

-Please refer to [run guide](doc/run.md) for instructions on how to set up and run the demo pipeline application based on DPDK PMD.
+Please refer to [run guide](doc/run.md) for instructions on how to set up and run the demo pipeline application based on DPDK PMD backend.

 For Windows, please refer to [Windows run guide](doc/run_WIN.md).